Callahan County, Texas

 We have several large pecan trees at a house we purchased to remodel.
 One pecan tree's leaves have all suddenly turned brown.
 The other 3 have patches of brown leaves and the patches seem to get larger daily.
 Please advise.
 Thank you, Geneva

-Callahan County Texas pecan horticulture about 5 years ago
+Callahan County Texas pecan horticulture over 5 years ago

 I have a big post oak in my yard, approximately 2' in diameter, and the bark just above the ground to just above waist height was loose and seperated from the tree.
 A section of the bark easily fell off and there were lots of bore holes in the tree.
 It appears most of the bark all the way around the tree will soon fall off.
 The tree is leafing out and still appears ok above but don't expect it to last with this continued infestation.